 - the employees work at least an eight (8)-hour shift

 Example: Jeffrey employs one full-time worker and one part-time worker at his store.
 The full-timer comes in at 8 a.m. and leaves at 5 p.m.
 The part-timer comes in at 8 a.m. but leaves by noon Since Jeffrey employs at least two people at his store, Nevada’s meal break laws apply to him.
-The full-timer is entitled to a 30-minute lunch break under Nevada law because he works at least eight straight hours.
+The full-timer is entitled to a half hour time off for lunch under Nevada law because he works at least eight straight hours.
 But since the part-timer works no more than four hours, he is not entitled to a 30-minute lunch break.

 Note that employers are not required to pay employees for the 30 minutes they take off for lunch (or other meal).
 However, these unpaid meal breaks must be free of work duties (such as answering phones).
-Otherwise, these are not real meal breaks and should be compensated by the regular rate of pay.1
+Otherwise, these are not bona fide meal breaks and should be compensated by the regular rate of pay.1

 As discussed below in section 3, Betty in the above example has legal grounds to file a claim or sue since she is not being paid for the full number of hours she works.

 Also note federal law does not require employers to give meal breaks to employees at all.
 Fortunately, employers in Nevada must follow Nevada law.2

-Nevada law requires employers with at least two employees to provide paid 10-minute rest breaks after three-and-a-half (3.5) hours of work and again after seven (7) hours of work.3
+Nevada law requires employers with at least two employees to provide paid 10-minute rest periods after three-and-a-half hours of work and again after seven continuous hours of work.3

-Some employees choose to eat quickly during these paid mini-breaks instead of taking the unpaid half-hour lunch break.
+Some employees choose to eat quickly during these paid mini-break periods instead of taking the unpaid half-hour lunch break.
 This strategy then allows them to leave one half-hour earlier without sacrificing any pay.